Encryptioncode/Encryption-code-app/README.md

 # Encryption-code-app
-App having full capability of Encryption code
+- App having full capability of Encryption code
+- Idk which language to use